 Non-corresponding authors do not have to link their ORCID but are encouraged to do so.
 Please note that it is not possible to add/modify ORCID details at proof.

 Submission of a signed Competing Interests statement is required for all content in the journal.
-This statement will be published at the end of Articles, Reviews and Perspectives, whether or not a competing interest is reported.
+This statement will be published at the end of Letters, Articles, Reviews and Progress articles, whether or not a competing interest is reported.
 For all other content types, a statement will be published only if a competing interest is reported.
 In cases where the authors declare a competing interest, a short statement to that effect is published as part of the article, which is linked to a more detailed version available online.

 Please submit tables at the end of your text document (in Word or TeX/LaTeX, as appropriate).
 Tables that include statistical analysis of data should describe their standards of error analysis and ranges in a table legend.

 Figures should be numbered separately with Arabic numerals in the order of occurrence in the text of the manuscript.
 Figures in one- or two-column formats are preferred.
 When appropriate, figures should include error bars.
 A description of the statistical treatment of error analysis should be included in the figure or scheme legend.
-We encourage, where possible, the transparent representation of individual data points and therefore discourage the use of bar charts where other formats could be used.

 Figure lettering should be in a clear, sans-serif typeface (for example, Helvetica); if possible, the same typeface in approximately the same font size should be used for all figures in a paper.
 Use Symbol font for Greek letters.
 All display items should be on a white background, and should avoid excessive boxing, unnecessary colour, hatch patterns for shading, spurious decorative effects (such as three-dimensional 'skyscraper' histograms) and highly pixelated computer drawings.
 The vertical axis of histograms should not be truncated to exaggerate small differences.
 Labelling must be of sufficient size and contrast to be readable, even after appropriate reduction.
 The thinnest lines in the final figure should be no smaller than one point wide.
 Reasonable requests to enlarge figures will be considered, but editors will make the final decision on figure size.
 Authors will see a proof of figures.